Haiwan (TV series)

-Haiwan is a 2018 Pakistani drama serial that premiered on 10 October 2018 on ARY Digital.
+Haiwan (Urdu: حیوان lit.
+'Animal') is a 2018 Pakistani drama serial that premiered on 10 October 2018 on ARY Digital.
 It is directed by Mazhar Moin and written by Sara Sadain Syed.
 It stars Faysal Qureshi, Savera Nadeem and Sanam Chaudhry.
 The serial is produced by Abdullah Seja under the production company Idream Entertainment.

 The theme of the serial is focused on awareness to parents about child abuse and follow the trend #MyChildMyResponsibility.